-- The programme administrator shall inform respective State Competent Authority and state distribution utility regarding continued eligibility of GBI for the project proponent, corresponding partly commissioned capacity.
-The uncommissioned part of the project shall, however, not be eligible for consideration for GBI. - Upon elimination of a project from the final registration list, the next project in the queue of the initial shortlist shall be considered for inclusion in this list, provided it meets the state-wise capacity limit of 20 MW.
-Further, the project should meet all other requirements includina PPA, commitment guarantee, and SO on, outlined above.
+- 3.2.14 The Programme Administrator shall inform respective State Competent Authority and state distribution utility regarding continued eligibility of GBI for the Project Proponent corresponding to partly commissioned capacity.
+The un-commissioned part of the project shall however not be eligible for consideration for GBI. - 3.2.15.
+Upon elimination of a project from final Registration List, the next Project in the queue of the initial shortlist shall be considered for inclusion in this List provided it meets the state-wise capacity limit of 20 MW.
+Further, the project should meet all other requirements including PPA, commitment guarantee etc., as outlined in Section 3.2.8 above.